thoni56/dokuwiki2wikijs/README.md

 # Notes

 - At one point we tried to build upon [dokuwiki2git](https://github.com/hoxu/dokuwiki2git) since Wiki.js has an option to use git as a backing store.
 However it turned out that it would just import the latest version of every page anyway.
 Neither did it use the user info from the commits, all pages will be created by whoever does the import anyway.
-There was just no benefits over a simple file storage.
-So we went back to just handling the current version of the pages.
+We could not find any benefits over a simple file storage, so we went back to just handling the current version of the pages.

 - Dokuwiki have multiple ways to find the page for a folder